 - Before eliminating animal products from the diet, learn to do it right.
 Children, pregnant and breastfeeding women, and people recovering from illness should consult their health care practitioners before making such a change.

-» For more information on prevention and wellness, schedule a consultation with our chiropractors or visit www.acatoday.org/patients.
+» For more information on prevention and wellness, schedule a consultation with our one of our chiropractors at www.ComberPT.com/request-appointment/.

 1. Ditre, J. W., Brandon, T. H., Zale, E. L., & Meagher, M. M. (2011).
 Pain, Nicotine, and Smoking: Research Findings and Mechanistic Considerations.
 Psychological Bulletin, 137(6), 1065–1093. https://doi.org/10.1037/a0025544.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/21967450